Areas Of Concentration

 Our Construction Law attorneys strive to avoid costly delays and possible litigation by working proactively with our clients to plan and document the role and responsibilities of all parties.
 Bowles Rice lawyers are experienced mediators and arbitrators, and have successfully provided those services in a wide range of construction-related disputes.

-A Bowles Rice partner was instrumental in drafting the West Virginia Design-Build Procurement Act and currently serves as chairman of the West Virginia Design-Build Review Board.
+A Bowles Rice partner was instrumental in drafting the West Virginia Design-Build Procurement Act and served as chairman of the West Virginia Design-Build Review Board from its inception until 2018.

 Among the areas in which Bowles Rice has Construction Law experience are: